-Imagining History develops working partnerships with:
+Imagining History develops creative partnerships with and between:

-- young writers
+- young adult writers

 - teachers and schools

 All structures are based on working with small groups of writers – either self-selecting, or nominated by teachers – coming out of a regular school day, accompanied by their teacher(s).

 Our thematic and practical content is under constant review and development, informed by discussions with teachers, parents (in the case of home-schooled students) and the young writers themselves.

 Each workshop or programme is given a title inspired by the venue or the material which has inspired the workshop in the first place.

 Our core structure has been most frequently programmed.
 It lasts from approx 10.30am until approx 2.30pm.
 During the workshop the writers are: